This project was made at Autodesk Pier 9

 Engagement in Manufacture + Design = Conscious Consumption

-connecting with our products through nature:
+Connecting with our products through nature:

 My work focuses on reduction of consumption through user engagement in production and creation.
 Through these mechanisms, I propose that customers will become aware of the time and resources required to make products, and thus come to value them more.
 I am interested in changing how users connect with their products by challenging the throw-away mentality.
 It is important to be an informed consumer of the life cycle of our products; if we are informed we are more likely to change our behaviour if something isn’t produced how we expect.
-For example, the clothes we buy from cheap brands are made in factories with very poor working conditions; if we knew that when we bought them it would form a negative narrative of the product and therefore influence their consumer decisions.
+For example, the clothes we buy from low cost brands are made in factories with very poor working conditions; if we knew that when we bought them it would form a negative narrative of the product and therefore influence their consumer decisions.
 In terms of biological materials if we were to grow our own products from waste packaging and then throw the item on the compost heap after use it would help people to see the journey of an object.

-but, what can we grow:
+But, what can we grow: